openstax/poet/README.md

 You can now set breakpoints, etc. in the server source code.

+## Releasing the extension to open-vsx.org

+[This Concourse Pipeline](https://github.com/openstax/concourse-pipelines/tree/master/release-poet) uploads to https://open-vsx.org/extension/openstax/editor whenever a new tag is created on this repository.

 ## Generating XSD schema files

 The CNXML schema validation in the extension is performed using XSD files generated using the RelaxNG schema files in the `poet-schema` branch of the [cnxml repo](https://github.com/openstax/cnxml).
 The XSD files can be regenerated using [jing-trang](https://github.com/relaxng/jing-trang.git).
 You can clone that repo and follow the instructions to build `trang.jar` and `jing.jar`.
 The following steps assume: